-- Take the LSAT in June between your junior and senior year if you are planning to apply for the following cycle, and you are well-prepared.
+Take the LSAT in the spring or summer of your junior year if you plan to apply for the following cycle and you are well-prepared.
 This allows you to focus on the other elements of your applications during the fall of your senior year.
-If you are unable to take the LSAT in June or if you do not make the score you desire, the September/October date is also viable.
+Taking the LSAT early also allows you to retake it in the fall if you do not make the score you desire and still get your applications in early.

-- Carefully consider the resources you use to prepare for the LSAT.
-Find resources that work for you!
+Carefully consider the resources you use to prepare for the LSAT.
+Find resources that work for you.
+Do some self-assessment regarding how you learn best to determine whether an in-person class, online class, or a self-study plan would work best for you.
 The pre-law advisor can assist with this process.

-- Study with a purpose.
-Begin studying six to 10 months before you plan on taking the test Block off time in your weekly schedule specifically for LSAT prep and have an idea what you want to accomplish during that set time.
-After learning the fundamentals of each question type, take numerous practice tests under timed conditions.
+Begin studying in earnest five to nine months before you plan on taking the test.
+Block off time in your weekly schedule specifically for LSAT prep and have an idea what you want to accomplish during that set time.
+After learning the fundamentals of each section and question type, take numerous practice tests under timed conditions.
 Completing each section in the 35-minute time window is the greatest obstacle most students face.

-- Be prepared the first time you take the LSAT.
-Most law schools will take your highest score, but some still average scores.
+Be prepared the first time you take the LSAT.
+Most law schools will take your highest score, but all of your scores will be reported to the law schools you apply to.
 You want to be as prepared as possible, giving yourself the best chance to make the score you want, the first time you take it.

 Make sure you are aware of the test center rules including what items you need for check-in and what items are prohibited.
 Bring appropriate clothing in case your location is hot or cold.
 Check out your test center ahead of time, so you know where you’re going.